 The recipe I’m sharing today originated from Sara Fehling, who shared it with Susan, who passed it along to me!
 I am literally no baker but this recipe makes it seem like maybe I am.

 The original post (with a few updates!) is below!

 (I got the adorable Christmas bulb cutter here.)

 I know what you’re thinking.
 They are the very essence of cookie perfection.
 How could a self-proclaimed non-baker like myself achieve such a high level of excellence?
 Two things.
 First, a great recipe, and second, a little life-changing gadget called The Cookie Thing.

 The Cookie Thing has one purpose: to help you roll out perfectly even dough in the thickness of your choosing.
 That’s it.
-Susan simply uses 5/16″ dowels from the craft store to achieve the same end.
+You can also use 5/16″ dowels from the craft store to achieve the same end.
 True, they are much cheaper than The Cookie Thing, but some of us are suckers for a well-designed product.